colorfulnotion/polkadot-wiki/docs/general/dune-analytics/polkadot-dashboards.md

   Data on staking pools and individual member activity.
 - [Polkadot Staking Dashboard (Nomination Pool) 💰](https://dune.com/substrate/polkadot-staking-nomination-pool):
   Detailed view of nomination pools and their performance.

+### Miscellaneous

+Discover diverse aspects of Polkadot through Miscellaneous dashboards, which provide insights into DOT ordinals and other unique network activities.
+Ideal for uncovering trends in the broader ecosystem.

 - [DOT Ordinals](https://dune.com/substrate/dot-ordinals): Examination of DOT ordinal metrics and trends.